 Doval in Srinagar: Analysing the situation before the big event on October 31

-New Delhi, Sep 26: National Security Advisor, Ajit Doval took stock of the security situation in Jammu and Kashmir during his visit.
-He arrived in Srinagar on Wednesday amidst several intelligence inputs suggesting that Pakistan is upping the ante and would look to carry out strikes in Jammu and Kashmir.
+New Delhi, Sep 26: National Security Advisor (NSA), Ajit Doval took stock of the security situation in Jammu and Kashmir during his visit.
+He arrived in Srinagar on Wednesday amidst several intelligence inputs suggesting that Pakistan is upping the ante and would look to carry out strikes in J&K.

-There was an orange alert that was issued after the intelligence reported that 8 terrorists of the Jaish-e-Mohammad would look to strike at an air base.
-Further the Punjab Police found that drones from Pakistan had dropped off arms and ammunition at the border.
-It was also found that the arms were to be smuggled into Jammu and Kashmir.
+There was an orange alert that was issued after the intelligence reported that 8 terrorists of the Jaish-e-Mohammad would look to strike at an airbase.
+Further, the Punjab Police found that drones from Pakistan had dropped off arms and ammunition at the border.
+It was also found that the arms were to be smuggled into J&K.

 Doval's visit to Srinagar covers several aspects.
 First and foremost it is about the heightened security threats that have been emerging.
-Further, he also took stock of the security situation ahead of October 31, when Jammu and Kashmir and Ladakh would be officially made as Union Territories.
+Further, he also took stock of the security situation ahead of October 31, when J&K and Ladakh would be officially made as Union Territories.

-Last week there was a also discussions on whether or not to restore mobile services in Jammu and Kashmir.
-There were reviews on further easing curbs and it was said that mobile services may be restored before the end of this month.
+Last week there was also discussions on whether or not to restore mobile services in J&K. There were reviews on further easing curbs and it was said that mobile services may be restored before the end of this month.
 An officer had told OneIndia that they are looking into this and all efforts are being made to restore mobile services.

 India's military doctrine set to be submitted, likely to define no first use policy